evargass/evargass.github.io/_portfolio/portfolio-1.md

 ---
-title: "Deficidiendo por un Futuro Mejor (DFM)"
+title: "Decidiendo por un Futuro Mejor (DFM)"
 excerpt: "A large scale policy pilot that aim to reduce drop-out rates in Peru by providing families with information about the returns of compliting basic education."
 collection: portfolio
 ---